 Remember that many employers accept applications from graduates with any degree subject, so don't restrict your thinking to the jobs listed here.

 As part of your job-hunting strategy you will need to keep up to date with developments in this sector (Interior designers are expected to keep track of new trends and products) and be aware of any vacancies that are coming up.
 Below are some key resources to help you research opportunities available.
 The knowledge gained through your research may assist you to target your applications and will help when preparing for interviews.

 - British Institute of Interior Design – The professional organisation for interior designers in the UK.
 They have a monthly newsletter with news and events and also advertise job vacancies.

 - ScreenSkills – Is the industry body which supports skills and training for people and businesses working in the creative industries.

 - Discover Creative Careers – An online service to provide the tools, knowledge and networks to support every individual and business to get in, and get on, in the creative industries and cultural sector.

 - Creative Boom – An online magazine and network community that aims to celebrate, inspire and support the creative industries throughout the UK and the rest of the world.

 - Design Council – Industry insights and news.

 - Design Week – Up to the minute design news, views and inspiration.
-Also has directory of design consultancies and lists opportunities and job vacancies.
+Also has a directory of design consultancies and lists opportunities and job vacancies.

 - Interior Design – Coverage of ground-breaking projects, innovative new products, real-time design industry news, and exclusive in-depth research.